SAR-mango/eApprox/README.md

 <img src="img_1.png" width="300">

 And here's what the process looks like when it is repeated.
-The quarter circles don't look circular because the graph isn't a perfect square.
+The quarter circles don't look very round because the graph isn't a perfect square, but the points are truly evenly spaced.

 <img src="img_2.png" width="300">